Q: What is Amazon S3 on Outposts?

 Q: What regions is S3 on Outposts available in?

-S3 on Outposts is available in all AWS commercial regions where Outposts is supported.
+S3 on Outposts is available in all AWS regions where Outposts is supported.
 For the current list, please visit the Outposts FAQs page.

 Q: How will S3 on Outposts be priced?

 S3 on Outposts pricing is based on the capacity options you select.
 Pricing details can be found on the Outposts pricing page.

 Q: How do I get started using S3 on Outposts?

 You can get started with S3 on Outposts by using the AWS Outposts Management Console.
 If you are a new Outposts customer, you can order S3 on Outposts by selecting an Outposts configuration that offers the amount of S3 storage that meets your use case needs.
 If you are an existing Outposts customer, you can add S3 to your existing Outpost or expand your existing S3 storage, depending on the Outposts configuration previously provisioned.